IACS-CS/image-editing-starter/README.md

 ## Adding Filters

 Your job will be to add "filters" to our project.

-All of that code should be created in the `src/filters` subdirectory.
-There are files for each challenge already set up for you: challenge0, challenge1, challenge2, etc.
+All your filter code should go in the src/filters subdirectory.
+Files for each challenge (e.g., challenge0, challenge1, challenge2) have already been set up for you.

 (Note: if you want to make more filters than there are challenges, you can add your own import statements to src/filters/index.tsx and you can copy the